 Rachel's tomb:

 The tomb of Rabbi Akiva’s wife Rachel is also in Tiberias, not far from that of Rabbi Meir Bal HaNes.
 Rachel is regarded as the paragon of a virtuous wife.
-She married Rabbi Akiva against the wishes of her rich father who disowned her and went to live in poverty with her husband.
+She married Rabbi Akiva against the wishes of her rich father who disowned her and went to live in poverty with her beloved husband.
 She persuaded her husband to begin Torah learning at great personal sacrifice to herself.
-With no previous background in Jewish learning, he became the preeminent sage in the country.
+With no previous background in Jewish learning, he became the preeminent sage of that generation.
 The Talmud says this about virtuous women: “Rav said to Rabbi Hiyyah: "Whereby do women gain this merit [of Torah study]?
 By taking their sons to the synagogue to learn and waiting for their husbands to return from the study hall where they had been studying Torah” (TB Berachot 17a).

 Directions: Enter into Waze “Tomb of Rachel” and click on “Tomb of Rachel Wife of Rabbi Akiva.”

-Berko Archeological Park
+Berko Archeological Park:

-The southern city gate with towers
+Ruins of the southern city gate and its towers

-Dona Gracia Nasi - an exceptional woman in virtues and money
+Dona Gracia Nasi - an exceptional woman

 Gracia Mendes Nasi was from a converso family.
 Gracia is Portuguese for Grace (Hannah in Hebrew) and Nasi was her family name.
 The Christian name she used was Beatrice de Luna.
 Her family was originally from Spain but fled to Portugal when Jews were expelled from Spain in 1492.
 Five years later, and while still in Portugal, her family converted to Catholicism.